OMerkel/Peg-Solitaire/README.md

 Consecutive jumps with same peg could be performed depending on the board situation obviously.
 Such chained jumps could be seen as a single move.
 The question arises to find the best solutions with minimum amount of moves then.

 Feel free to find all possible solutions for these different kind of challenges.

+_All logos, brands, and trademarks mentioned belong to their respective owners._